-If you're a photographer in need of serious zoom range but don't want to spend a fortune on an interchangeable lens camera and compatible telephoto lens, a bridge camera can be a good solution.
-While their smaller sensors don't offer the same level of image quality as most APS-C and full-frame cameras, they combine the simple usability of a compact point-and-shoot with unparalleled zoom range, making them a good fit for casual wildlife and sports photography or astrophotography.
+While the best camera with a zoom lens is going to be an interchangeable-lens option paired with a compatible telephoto lens, that route can also make for a bulky and expensive camera kit.
+If you're not a pro, and you just want a lot of zoom in a convenient all-in-one package, a bridge camera (so-called because they're meant to "bridge" the gap between point-and-shoots and DSLRs) can be a good solution.
+While their smaller sensors don't offer the same level of image quality as most APS-C and full-frame cameras, they combine the simple usability of a compact point-and-shoot with unparalleled zoom range, making them a good fit for casual wildlife and sports photography or family and travel photos.

 Mar 03, 2022: No change to recommendations after reviewing article for clarity and accuracy.